 The flat handlebars with adjustable height are one of the few things you need to append to the frame after you receive it.
 The 26-inch tires stay up thanks to the double-walled alloy rims that pack in strength into your ride, supporting the steel frame amply.

 Users who are first hooked to the looks find plenty more by which to stay hooked.
-The white-black-and-green color scheme fits well into the mountain rushes and greenery.
 Frame warranty of 1 year keeps them assured of any manufacturing faults.

 - Adjustable handlebars

 - Durable wheel rims and tires allow commuter/mountain biking